PDA Recommendations

 - Headphone jack - the primary decision maker for me.
 Refer to this section above for more details.

-- microSD - not having it sucks, but it's fine as long as the PDA uses USB-C & has at least 64GB of internal storage.
+- microSD - not having it sucks, but it's fine as long as the cellphone uses USB-C & has at least 64GB of internal storage.
 Of course, the primary storage has to be big (the bigger the better, even if there's a microSD slot), otherwise it won't justify the lack of microSD.

 - For displays, here's a good look of my preferences since there's plenty of ways for them :